The School of Architecture in the ‘60s

 He then goes on to mention the contributions of Walter Gropius and Pier Luigi Nervi, and then adds: “Delight reigns supreme” … “The architect is foremost an artist.
 Scientific, practical, but (always) an artist.” … “Architecture is a vocation (and) in his work he makes use of all the findings of science, industry, engineering, economics, and art, and with the advancement of science this field is getting wider all the time.
 In other academic disciplines, it is easy to deal with the tremendous increase in knowledge.
 Other Faculties can specialise in several branches and create new departments.
 Architecture cannot do that.
 An architect is a coordinator.
 The ideal would (therefore) be to teach the student all the knowledge he will need, but this is impossible,” says Molnar.

 But our dear Adelaide Professor of Architecture and Dean of the Faculty of Architecture and Town Planning, Rolf Arthur Jensen, didn’t think like that.
 According to Rolf, it was not impossible to teach everything.
 He insisted on giving his students everything that was then available and more besides, anticipating the future, and you ex-students suffered accordingly, and you also benefited from the consequences of his policy.
-Looking back, you were probably associated with the most busy architectural teaching staff ever and the most over-worked student lives ever, not just in Australia, but in the whole world.
+Looking back, you were probably associated with the most busy architectural teaching staff ever, and the most over-worked student lives ever, not just in Australia, but in the whole world.
 That would be my observation.

 Now I do understand, from what I have picked up over the years in reading the architectural press, that many of you have done very well for yourselves in your architectural and extended work areas.
 Some of you have indeed made a name for yourselves nationally and internationally.
-So, may I first congratulate you on surviving the course, and then suggest that you tell yourselves you have become very successful graduates, and that the work has had a considerable impact and made a real difference.
+So, may I first congratulate you on surviving the course, and then suggest that you tell yourselves you have become very successful graduates, and that your work has had a considerable impact and made a real difference.
 The University of Adelaide, the old School and that most demanding of architectural Professors, Rolf Jensen, along with Albert Gillissen, Prof Gilbert Herbert, Neville Hoskings, Wally van Zyl and others, including Professor Frank Bull, would be really proud of what you have achieved, as I am so pleased to be able to say this to you tonight.

 Now, let me change direction a little.
 I do believe I owe you all some apologies, but I would also like to share a little about my personal learnings from our shared lives.

 I should first of all apologise to all of you for smoking in class and putting you all at risk.
 I gave up smoking my 70 Senior Service a day when I was under great stress due to a broken home about 45 years ago, by stopping suddenly, cold turkey, when in hospital for a knee operation.
 The story also reminds me of my three children showing me a Wayville Showgrounds display in a large room, where there were black and white photographs of people’s lungs following the killing of an estimated 3000 people by smog pollution in London in the winter of 1954.
-I have also shown later-year students these same slides in the final year as a warning, just as I warned you about discotheque ear damage caused by the new rock-and-roll amplified loud music that reached very high noise levels, exceeding 104 decibels.
+I have also shown these same slides to later-year students in the final year as a warning, just as I warned you about discotheque ear damage caused by the new rock-and-roll amplified loud music that reached very high noise levels, exceeding 104 decibels.
 I hope you still have your hearing.
+That is the end of my serious stuff for this evening.

-After two hours of discussion (and remember that I was now changing from being a polite POM to becoming an Aussie), I said to Bob Cannon, as one disrespectful professional does to another, you know you’ve given me no bloody advice whatsoever to solve my problem, you’re just a complete bloody waste of time.
+After two hours of discussion (and remember that I was now changing from being a polite POM to becoming an Aussie), I said to Bob Cannon, as one disrespectful professional does to another, “ You know you’ve given me no bloody advice whatsoever to solve my problem, you’re just a complete bloody waste of time.”
 Bob then looked at me and said, I guess so, but if you go away and concentrate on your navel, you may be able to come up with your own solution to the problem.
 And that was it.

 So afterwards, I sat down and cogitated and thought about things.
 Across from my office was the replacement staff member for Gilbert Herbert, one Harry Parsons from SAIT.
 He had this wonderful relationship with fourth-year students, mainly because he could always tell jokes.
 They just rolled off his lips at any instant, time of day or evening and seemingly just at the drop of a hat, as they say.
 For example, he would say: “As Cardinal Richlieu said to the actress …” and then would follow this marvellous punch line that I would immediately forget.
 Or at some other time, he would respond with: “Ah, Shakespeare, King Lear, Act 3, Scene 5: … “ and then would follow this amusing and apt quotation.
 One day I decided to remember his quotation: “Shakespeare, Richard 111, Act 2, Scene 3; …” and I deliberately remembered this reference, and when I got home, I got out my copy of Shakespeare and looked it up.
-The words printed there were just nothing like what he had just said!
-Harry’s jokes were all made up nonsense to suit the occasion.
+The words printed there were nothing like what he had just said!
+Harry’s jokes were all made-up nonsense to suit the occasion.
 He was just a special kind of con artist in joke-telling.
+And so it came to pass, as they say, that I concluded I had no ability whatsoever to tell jokes, and that was the cause of my downfall with current students.
+I don’t recall ever telling you students a joke, and old man Jensen, he never laughed and never had any sense of fun, either that I can recall.

 Thank you.